AshmitDasXD/eValidateMail/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/NevilXD/eValidateMail/blob/9d233e7b6d750cabfdbffcfa5c58c101f5193562/LICENSE)) file for more details.